 Even though gay men are often seen as the public face of HIV, it’s possible for a woman to spread HIV to another woman during sex.
-One of the earliest confirmed cases of female-to-female infection was reported in 2012 in Houston.
+It is considered rare, but one of the earliest confirmed cases of female-to-female infection was reported in 2012 in Houston.

 If you already are HIV-positive, there are steps you can take to prevent your partner or partners from becoming infected while also reducing your chances of becoming ill.